Jicxer/sysadmin-minecraft2/README.md

 ```

 This will create the EC2 instance and generate the 'inventory.ini" with a public instance IP address from the EC2 instance.
+The newly generated private key from the Terraform will be used to ssh into this instance.

 4. Start the Ansible playbook using the YAML configurations

 ```